 Figure 3-13.
-Use of submitted versus new national default profiles

-A new set of diurnal profiles was developed from the submitted profiles that varied by both vehicle type and road type.
-For the purposes of constructing the national default diurnal profiles, EPA created individual profiles for each state (averaging over the counties within) to create a single profile by state, vehicle type, road type, and the day (i.e. weekday vs Saturday vs Sunday).
+Use of submitted versus new national default profiles vehicle type, road type, and the day (i.e. weekday vs Saturday vs Sunday).
 The source of the underlying profiles was either MOVES or VTRIS data.
 The states individual profiles were averaged together to create a new default profile.
 Figure 3-14 shows two new national default profiles for light duty gas vehicles (LDGV, SCC6 220121) and combination long-haul diesel trucks (HHDDV, SCC6 220262) on restricted urban roadways (interstates and freeways).
 The blue lines indicate the weekday profile, the green the Saturday profile, and the red the Sunday profile.
 In comparison, the new default profiles for weekdays places more LDGV VMT (upper plot) in the rush hours while placing HHDDV VMT (lower plot) predominately in the middle of the day with a longer tail into the evening hours and early morning.
 In addition to creating diurnal profiles,